Know-Thyself/django-ecommerce/README.md

 Feel free to click this link or the image at the top of this page to visit the live website [Sustainability E-commerce][Sustainability E-commerce website live link].

 Please bear in mind that loading the site initially might be slow as it is deployed using free tiers of render web service and elephantSQL database.
-However, when the initial loading is complete, everything runs efficiently and swiftly.
+However, once the initial loading is complete, everything runs efficiently and swiftly.

 ## Installing Project Requirements and Running the App Locally